CIPHERCUE

 2. CipherCue attempts to contact the target (see "Channels" below).

-3. 48 hours after the attempt — regardless of whether a response was received — the observation is released to customer-facing surfaces and disclosed_at is populated.
+3. 48 hours after the attempt — regardless of whether a response was received — the observation is released to customer-facing surfaces.

 4. If the target acknowledges and requests an extended window, we honour a single 14-day extension on written request.